FernandoNos/albert-heijn-test/README.md

   and `Vehicle`,
 - Given Albert Heijn exists in different countries, meaning potentially different timezones, it was decided to store all the dates in `UTC`;
+- Given that this microservice is expected to be interacted with by users, descriptive messages were included for error scenarios;

 ## Database Schema